February 28, 2011

 On the other hand, however, the gap is still too wide between the credit that has been extended and the productive capacity that we have accumulated.
 Much of that gap has emerged because we continue to punish saving by depressing the rate of return available to investors, while at the same time pursuing policies aimed at consumption rather than real investment, research & development, and other activity that would add to the productive capacity of the nation.
 Stimulating consumption and speculation have been the life-blood of government policy interventions over the past two years, yet they are exactly the approaches that got us into trouble, and are likely to fare no better in producing better outcomes in this instance.
 Our problem is not with debt itself (much of which represents productive past investment), it is with imbalances, misallocated resources, distorted financial markets, bad debt held on the books as if it is good, and the quiet reliance on the public to bail out losses that should be borne by the private sector.

 I strongly believe that part of the gap between total credit market debt and cumulative gross investment is literally thin air, in the sense that assets are being held on the books of banks and other financials that are not worth the sharpened pencils that are needed to perpetuate the illusion of value.
 On that subject, we've received a number of notes from observant shareholders pointing out that the Chief Financial Officer of Wells Fargo has inexplicably resigned.
-I observed several quarters ago that we could observe a wave of fresh risk aversion "at the point where the first bank CFO resigns out of refusal to sharpen his pencil any further," but as I've noted below, the FASB appears intent on preserving the existing set of accounting rules allowing financial institutions to value their assets with "substantial discretion," with no necessary link to market values.
+I observed several quarters ago that we could observe a wave of fresh risk aversion "at the point where the first bank CFO resigns out of refusal to sharpen his pencil any further," but as I've noted below, the FASB appears intent on preserving the existing set of accounting rules allowing financial institutions to value their assets with "significant judgment," with no necessary link to market values.
 So it remains unclear what the true state of the banking system is, and the extent to which further bailouts will ultimately become necessary down the road.
 It will be important to keep watch on how this develops.

 In any event, the bottom line is that real economic growth is best supported by the allocation of savings to productive investment.
 Rapid expansion of credit market debt, relative to real savings and investment activity, is indicative of a credit bubble - what Ludwig von Mises termed "false prosperity."
 Absent the incentive to save, and the availability of productive investment opportunities, the Fed's monetary interventions serve to do little but misallocate resources and capital.